bazholifield/spanish-english-transformer/README.md

 ES: Cuando era pequeña, mi abuela me contaba historias cada noche.
 EN: In my opinion, I would like to say that it is a great deal of the same time.
 ```
-Drops the childhood memory entirely and hallucinates a parliamentary opinion statement.
+Drops the actual meaning entirely and hallucinates a parliamentary opinion statement.
 The imperfect tense and first-person personal context are essentially out-of-distribution.

 **Long sentence — degrades mid-way:**
 ```